• Ayamase Stew

 Some people also serve this with boiled egg.
 That is entirely up to you.

-1 comment on “Ayamase Stew”
+1 comments on “Ayamase Stew”

 Leave A Reply

 Your email address will not be published.
+Required fields are marked *

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.